FelicityRC/blackjack-project/NOTES.md

 7. displayResults()

    - I added this function towards the end as I originally displayed the score using the alert() method.
-I decided that from a user's perspective, it wasn't as efficient or convenient as a message popping up to inform you and then automatically disappearing when you click on _deal next hand_.
+I decided that from a user's perspective, it wasn't as efficient or convenient as a msg popping up to inform you and then automatically disappearing when you click on _deal next hand_.

 8. decideWinner()